People usually flock to Anaheim to visit the Disney Resort, with amusement parks, shopping, restaurants, and hotels.

 Leaving the best for last, for dessert, we tried both of their creations.
-The Pineapple Upside Cake and the Chocolate Suflet were a good end to our meal.
+The Pineapple Upside Cake and the Chocolate Soufflet were a good end to our meal.

 The only drawback is the prices.
-On the plus side, the Garden Walk Roy's has a very nice patio seating with Hawaiian-style torches.
+On the plus side, the Garden Walk Roy's has a nice patio with Hawaiian-style torches.

 Tamba 30 (Indian)

 During our last visit, we started with an assortment of appetizers.
-Our favorites were the Veggie Samosa and the Paneer Pakora.
+Our favorites were Veggie Samosa and Paneer Pakora.

-For our main dishes, we shared the chicken Teka Masala and the Lamb Curry.
-Both were very tasty and the portions were large.
+We shared the chicken Teka Masala and the Lamb Curry for our main dishes.
+Both were very tasty, and the portions were large.
 We had lots of leftovers.

 We ended our meal with "Gulab Jamun" - a very sweet milk-solid-based balls of joy.30 S Anaheim Blvd, Anaheim, CA 92805

-From Newport Beach, you can take a Whale and Dolphin watch cruise or a trip to Catalina Island.
+You can take a Whale and Dolphin watch cruise from Newport Beach or a trip to Catalina Island.